Unguja Ukuu: Stratigraphy and dating

 SAREC is a regionally sponsored program that goes by the name Eastern Africa: “Urban Origins in Eastern Africa”.
-This program pursued archaeology on Zanzibar during four seasons, 1989-1993.
+This program pursued archaeology on Zanzibar during four seasons, 1989–1993.
 During this time a great deal of excavation and recovery was done at a scale much larger than preceding visits.
 Due to the different regions in this site regarding typography the site was divided up in to numerous areas assigned by letters covering 410m² and examining 11,500m² of sifted deposits.
 Area A is 2 x 1 x 1.7m large and nine layers were identified.
 Layer 2 at 9–30 cm deep Sgraffiato pottery with incisions and blue white porcelain bowl fragments were found.
 Layer 4 at 40–70 cm deep, revealed imported pink pottery sherds of Sgraffiato and green monochrome, these dated to 1430-1650 A.D.
 Layer 5 at 70–86 cm deep other pottery was found but white stoneware from the Tang dynasty was found, dated to 618-908 A.D.
-Layer 6 at 86–100 cm deep produced many blue-green pottery sherds and charcoal samples tested to be from 600-770 A.D.
+Layer 6 at 86–100 cm deep produced many blue-green pottery sherds and charcoal samples tested to be from 600 to 770 A.D.
 The next layers show evidence of pottery and it is not until Layer 9 (1.42-1.17 cm) that they discovered a grave with two individuals, with suggested dates of 1440-1600 A.D.
 Most of these area sites are similar and a few stand out as yielding significant finds.
 Unit B in Layer 3 (30–50 cm deep), brown fabrics along with blue-green glazed ware, and a fragment of olive-green glazed Chinese stoneware.
 Layer 4 (5–66 cm deep), notable items are Changsha stoneware, poly-chrome ware from the Islamic period and what appears to be six copper coins.
 There were also more copper coins found in Layer 6.
-Layer 8 produced Changsha painted stoneware from 700-800 A.D.
+Layer 8 produced Changsha painted stoneware from 700 to 800 A.D.
 Layer 11 (135–165 cm deep) had provided rare thin walled pink earthenware.
 In Layer 14 & 15 (185–270 cm deep) had early pieces of glass.
 Units C-E discoveries were mostly sherds and charcoal, but at 21 cm deep in Unit C a portion of a grindstone was unearthed.
 Units F-I discoveries.
 Unit J at 35–44 cm deep have way to a fragment of a Longquan green celadon bowl from the Mind dynasty dating to the 14th -16th century.
 Layer 6 at 55–64 cm deep provided 4 small silver coins.
 Layer 12 at 91–131 cm deep revealed “Susa ware” fabric from the 7th century.
 Layer 14 at 131–141 cm deep showed evidence of late Roman period, late 5th century.
-Unit K at Layer 8 had a juvenile’s skeleton, at 50–60 cm deep.
+Unit K at Layer 8 had a juvenile's skeleton, at 50–60 cm deep.